Hampton, Virginia Therapists

-An Overview of Mental Health in Hampton Virginia
+Mental Health in Hampton Virginia

 Mental Health Statistics for Hampton

-People don’t seek out mental health treatment for a number of reasons with the stigma of being labeled as “mentally ill” being one of the primary causes.
+People don’t seek out mental health treatment for several reasons with the stigma of being labeled as “mentally ill” being one of the primary causes.
 Access to mental health follows at a close second.
 The Commonwealth of Virginia is aware of the latter and has been taking legislative steps towards helping those unable to pay for insurance the ability to seek help.
 Trusting and choosing a therapist or counselor rounds out the third major reason why people don’t get the help they need or why they may delay getting treatment.

 What Makes Hampton Different with Mental Health?

 A variety of unique factors make Hampton’s residents susceptible to beleaguering mental health issues.
-Factors range from poverty, seasonal traffic and cost of living stresses.
+Factors range from poverty, seasonal traffic, and cost of living stresses.